-I once heard a vice president of enrollment at a large pubic research university say, "Before 2008, executing on the enrollment management plan was like watching a slug cross the road.
+I once heard a vice president of enrollment at a large public research university say, "Before 2008, executing on the enrollment management plan was like watching a slug cross the road.
 Now it‘s like trying to catch a Superball."
 That statement nicely sums up the changes and challenges to enrollment in the last decade, which are only getting more difficult for today’s college admissions office.

 Today’s higher education recruitment landscape has enrollment leaders using every trick in their playbook to meet their student enrollment goals.
 And as new marketing practices emerge almost daily, college admissions offices are left with an overwhelming list of student recruitment and enrollment methods to try.